adobe/spacecat-shared/packages/spacecat-shared-data-access/src/v2/readme.md

 2. **createdAt:** A timestamp (ISO string) set at entity creation.
 3. **updatedAt:** A timestamp (ISO string) updated on each modification.

-A primary index is also set up, keyed by the `id` attribute, guaranteeing a straightforward way to retrieve entities by their unique ID.
+A primary index is also set up, keyed by the `${entityName}Id` attribute, guaranteeing a straightforward way to retrieve entities by their unique ID.

 ## Auto-Generated Methods by `BaseCollection`